 The Yeti Elder

 The ruler of the yetis of Shangri-La, which she's worked hard to maintain as an isolationist utopia for her people.
 No matter the cost.

-- A Lighter Shade of Black: She's hardly a pleasant individual; she's racist against sasquatchs and humans, brutally tells Susan he doesn't belongs, and forcibly imprisons anyone who comes to Shangri-La.
-However, she has at least has a somewhat sympathetic motive for her dislike of human; while Piggot-Dunceby and Stenk are motivated by purely selfish motives.
+- A Lighter Shade of Black: She's hardly a pleasant individual; she's xenophobic against sasquatchs and humans, brutally tells Susan he doesn't belong with the yetis, and forcibly imprisons any foreigners who come to Shangri-La.
+However, she has at least has a somewhat sympathetic motive for her dislike of humans, while Piggot-Dunceby and Stenk are motivated by purely selfish motives.

 - He Knows Too Much: Once the heroes discover Shangri-La, they find out that she's committed to keeping her utopia a secret from mankind, even if that means imprisoning any intruders for life.

 - Ice Queen: She's cold, imperious, domineering, and utterly unsympathetic to humans, or even to her sasquatch cousin's plight of being the last of his kind.
 She's also a Literal Metaphor, being the queen of an icy domain.

 - Jerkass Has a Point: Even Adelina has to admit the Yeti Elder has a point when she says mankind sees the world as just a prize to possess.
 It doesn't help that Lord Piggot-Dunceby, Willard Stenk, and even Sir Lionel are all guilty of this mentality, even if Sir Lionel gets better while the former two do not.